JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 * You can view keymaps by pressing `g?`

 Using the `:G` command renders a home ui, that will display some status info.
-This includes the git status of all changed files, a diff split to display these changes, and some keymaps to manipulate these files, such as staging/unstaging them.
+This includes the git status of all changed files, a diff split to display these changes, and some keymaps to manipulate these files.
 Use `h` and `l` to then display the UI for  `git branch`, `git log`, and `git stash`, all of which are further detailed below.

-### Staging Area
-By default, pressing `<leader>s` in the status tab of the home UI will open the staging area.
-This is the same as running `:G difftool` with no arguments.
-The main features here are seeing what changes are staged, what changes are unstaged, navigating between hunks, (un)staging visually selected lines, and (un)staging hunks.

-Note that you can select lines with either visual mode or linewise-visual mode, and use the "stage" keymap (`s` by default) to (un)stage selected lines.
-If you want to (un)stage single lines at a time, you can use `vs`, to visually select a line and immediately (un)stage it.

 ## Difftool
 Passing commit(s) to Trunks's `difftool` command, e.g. `:G difftool abc123` or `:G difftool abc123..def456`,